Setting Realistic Goals When Returning to Exercise

 "Are you willing to walk up one extra flight of stairs or park a little further from your office and walk the extra distance?
 These are simple things that you can do right now," Sullivan says.

-The key is to introduce movement to your life, and it doesn't have to resemble turbo-charged, crop-topped advertisements hawking the latest fitness trend.
+The key is to introduce movement to your life, and it doesn't have to resemble turbo-charged, crop-topped advertisements hawking the services at your local fitness club.
 Sullivan believes in the effectiveness of what he calls "informal" movement.

 "Create any opportunity you can to move throughout the day," he says.
 "Adopt a mindset of being regular with movement, and realize that exercise" – formal movement – "is but a single part of your integrated movement lifestyle."

 This kind of open, flexible conception of exercise will help you with another important element of a movement-based life – realism.
 Most people lead very busy lives, and trying to shoehorn an extra five or six hours of weekly exercise into an already hectic schedule may prove impossible.
 So don't.

 "I challenge people to be as realistic as possible," Sullivan says.
 "If you can do something for 30 minutes per day, four days a week, I'm going to affirm that.
 We want to allow them to create their own success, because when you feel like you're doing something worthwhile, you'll protect it."